tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![portfolio-daily-and-cumulative-returns](Images/portfolio-daily-and-cumulative-returns.png)

-* Finally, once again using the `hvplot` library, we can plot the entry and exit positions of the backtesting results of a simulated portfolio of $100,000.
+* Finally, once again using the `hvPlot` library, we can plot the entry and exit positions of the backtesting results of a simulated portfolio of $100,000.
 Results show that the trading strategy increased the simulated portfolio of $100,000 to slightly above $130,000.

   ![backtest-code](Images/backtest-code.png)